crickett-hpe/hpc-ai-envs/README.md

 libcxi.so  libcxi.so.1.5.0  libcxiutils.so  libcxiutils.so.0.0.0  libfabric.so  libfabric.so.1.18.2
 ```

-If successful, that will result in a Docker image ending with the
+If successful, that build will result in a Docker image ending with the
 `-ss` to signify that the SS libraries were built into the
 container.
 For example, in the Docker images listed above the image
-`cray/pytorch-ngc-hpc-dev-ss:abcdef` will have the SS images copied into it
+`cray/pytorch-ngc-hpc-dev-ss:abcdef` will have the SS images copied
-so that the user does not need to specify the locations at container
+into it so that the user does not need to specify the locations at
-runtime.
-See the `Dockerfile-ss` for more information on how this works.
+container runtime.
+See the `Dockerfile-ss` for more information on how
+this works.

 Once the Docker image is built you can convert it to a Singularity/Apptainer
 image using commands similar to the following: